demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup.md

       ]
 ```

-Now if we build and run the application, we will be getting following console output for valid singup details.
+Now if we build and run the application, we will be getting following console output for valid signup details.

 ```bash
 {Username = Username "demystifyfp";